-The boring, honest answer is that it’s probably longer than you’d like and that there is no hard and fast rule that works for every activity for every person.
+The boring, honest answer is that it’s probably longer than you’d like.
+There is no hard and fast rule that works for every activity for every person.

-There is a lot of discussion about habit formation on the internet and in various self help work which says it takes 21 days to for a habit.
+There is a lot of discussion about habit formation which says it takes 21 days to form a habit.
 Unfortunately, there is little specific evidence to support this.
 The evidence that does exist, per a paper by Phillipa Lally which looked at 96 people attempting to adopt a variety of new habits, found that it took on average 66 days for them to do so.

 Of course, this is only an average across these specific individuals for the specific habits they were looking to adopt in the contexts of their specific lives.
 As such, we don’t think it’s a hard or fast rule.
 The point though is that, per this research, it takes far more than the generally quoted 21 days to learn a new habit.